cloudflare/cloudflare-docs/content/queues/examples/publish-to-a-queue-over-http.md

 The following example shows you how to publsh messages to a queue from any HTTP client, using a shared secret to securely authenticate the client.

-This allows you to write to a Queue from any service or programming language that can speak HTTP, including Go, Rust, Python or even a Bash script.
+This allows you to write to a Queue from any service or programming language that support HTTP, including Go, Rust, Python or even a Bash script.

 ### Prerequisites

-- A [queue created](/queues/get-started/#3-create-a-queue) via the Cloudflare dashboard or the [wrangler CLI](/workers/wrangler/install-and-update/).
+- A [queue created](/queues/get-started/#3-create-a-queue) via the [Cloudflare dashboard](https://dash.cloudflare.com) or the [wrangler CLI](/workers/wrangler/install-and-update/).
 - A [configured **producer** binding](/queues/reference/configuration/#producer) in the Cloudflare dashboard or `wrangler.toml` file.

 Configure your `wrangler.toml` file as follows: